 But back to that extra bedroom as an idea for a Peloton room.
 I think that’s perfect.
 In fact, the Peloton room in our New Jersey house was just that–an extra bedroom.

-Firstly, if you put your Peloton in an extra bedroom, it’s a good idea to make sure that you don’t have to worry about people needing to sleep in there on a regular basis.
+One, if you put your Peloton in an extra bedroom, it’s a good idea to make sure that you don’t have to worry about people needing to sleep in there on a regular basis.
 If you have regular guests, let’s hope they are Peloton lovers, too, right?